Divorce Saves Lives — But Focus on the Family Wants to Make It Harder to Escape

 Focus on the Family Calls for Making Divorce Harder, Even for Abuse Victims

 Some organizations wish to turn back the clock to 1969 and do away with no-fault divorce.
 Focus on the Family is one of them.
 (The Colson Center is another.
 I’ll discuss them below.)
-This interview from November 11, 2021, calls for doing away with laws that allow abuse and betrayal victims to use current no-fault divorce provisions.
+The interview from November 11, 2021, calls for doing away with laws that allow abuse and betrayal victims to use current no-fault divorce provisions.

 - Theologically, they block domestic violence victims from divorcing.
 They tell devoutly religious victims that abuse is not one of their accepted biblical grounds for divorce.
 The president, Jim Daly, says publicly that God “hates divorce in every case,” even where there is serial adultery or abandonment.
 Focus’s article on child molesters says, “God hates divorce” and suggests ways the wife might work on the marriage.
 Their official organizational policy does not condone divorce for physical or emotional abuse, even though the Bible does.
 (Their staff will tell an abuse victim to “leave,” “get to safety,” “go,” or “separate,” but it is meant to be temporary and reconciliation is the stated goal.)